| |

 From Albuquerque, you have two roads to choose from.
 The fastest route goes through I-25 North.
 It’s 104 miles and about 1 hour 45 minutes driving.

 The longer road runs through the mountains.
-It’s 97 miles and over 2,5 hours of driving.
+It’s 97 miles and takes over 2.5 hours to drive.
 From I-25 N, continue toward US-550 W / Bernalillo.
 Then follow the signs ‘US-550 / Sandoval County Station’ in Bernalillo and merge onto NM-165 W / US-550 N. After 55 miles, turn right onto NM-4 E.

 Where to stay in Bandelier National Monument?